Edward Langtry: Aftermath

 Any hope that the orphaned children would grow up with their uncle Richard's family at Fortwilliam came to an end when he died in October 1858 aged 48.
 He was the fourth son of George Langtry Sr. and within months of his death the Fortwilliam Mansion and estate was put up for sale by the fifth, and only surviving son, Charles Langtry.
 He had been in business with Richard, running the scheduled Belfast to Liverpool steamer line R & C Langtry.
 He transferred their two ships, Waterloo and Blenheim, to the Belfast Steamer Company in 1859 and in July 1862 he died in Drumaderragh House.

 The death of George Langtry's sons at such early ages created serious difficulties.
 Only one daughter appears to have lived much longer, she was Maria (Langtry) Waddell, the grandmother of botanist Coslett Herbert Waddell.
 The financial affairs of Eliza and Robert's four children remained in the control of the trustees until they had reached their age of majority.
 The 1861 census for Wonston, Hampshire (taken 7 April 1861) indicates that the children, Emily, Edward, Ida and Fanny were "boarders" in the rectory of Rev. Alexander Robert Charles Dallas (1791– 1869).
 He had helped found the Society for Irish Church Missions to the Roman Catholics in 1849.
-There was also a governess boarding at the rectory named Blanch Brodie, 31 years of age and born in Wiltshire, England.
-She was the daughter of William Bird Brodie.
-The four children had been kept together as a "unit", but the reason for their move to Wonston, under the roof of Rev Dallas, is not clear.
-It is possible that they were being educated in a local establishment and there are mentions in the Winchester papers between 1862 and 1867 of an E. Langtry taking part in boys cricket matches for the local team of Sutton Scotney.
-When Edward Langtry reached his "majority" he took up residence in Hampshire, and this added substance to the idea that he had lived in the area for some time before.